dhoyle/splicedocs-jekyll/_topicTemplate.md

 summary: A sentence that is used by search engines crawling the docs site; make this meaningful
 toc: false                                      # Don't change this
 product: all                                    # Don't change this
-sidebar: developers_sidebar                     # See _data/sidebars for the ids of our sidebars
+sidebar: home_sidebar                     # See _data/sidebars for the ids of our sidebars
 permalink: developers_fundamentals_auth.html    # Use this pattern: folder_subfolder_topic.html
 folder: Developers/Fundamentals                 # Use: folder/subfolder;
 ---